LoopKit/loopdocs/docs/loop-3/displays_v3.md

 ![widget on lock screen, dex above, loop below](img/dex-loop-3-widget.svg){width="300"}
 {align="center"}

-New to Loop or never added a widget before:
+!!! info "New to Loop or never added a widget before:""

     * There is a difference in behavior between "new-style" Widgets and "old-style" Widgets
         * New-Style Widgets: always appear at the top of your Today View, can be changed by long-pressing on one and then dragging around, or added with the &plus; button in edit mode
         * Old-Style Widgets: like that for Loop use a different method to install
     * Make sure your phone is unlocked, then swipe from the Home Screen to get to Today View
         * You can't edit the screen if you start from a locked phone
     * Start the Edit mode (where all of the icons are shaking), either by long-pressing on one of the new-style widgets, or by scrolling all the way to the bottom of Today View and pressing Edit.
     * Scroll all the way to the bottom again to find and select the button labeled "Customize"
     * Now you can configure (add, remove, rearrange) the "old-style" widgets for your screen.
     * The Loop widget should appear in the list available there.

 Experienced Looper who already had a widget should not need to modify anything to see it.